Tenants and management

 • An alert message will display when your NFS space is almost full and may interfere with artifact storage and workload productivity.

-• A ratio of unhealthy per healthy nodes is displayed at the bottom of the box.
+• The number of healthy/unhealthy nodes per total number of nodes is displayed at the bottom of the box.

 System Health box